alvinzhu33/ZenPond/README.md

 * Made the fish more textured (using transparency, I made the fish blend a little with the direction for better visuals when under the lilypads)
 * Adapted the code so we can have multiple fishes in the pond at one time easily in the setup
-* Fixed the boundaries so they function more consistently
+* Fixed the boundaries so they function more consistently 1/20:
+* Attempted to implement a growing function
+* Attempt went horribly worng; commented out for now, will try again tomorrow

 *Random Notes*